Engee documentation

 n new New engineering application: Calculation of power grid modes

-The application is designed to analyse steady-state operating modes of electric power systems.
+The application is designed to analyze the steady-state operating modes of electric power systems.
 Main features:

-• Calculation of steady-state mode taking into account the specified parameters.
+• Calculation of the steady-state mode, taking into account the set parameters.

 • Data verification and automatic filling of results.